 Which Sleeping Bag Season should you buy?

-The 1 Season sleeping bags are cheaper, but they are only good on warm summer nights.
+The 1 Season sleeping bags are cheaper but only good on warm summer nights.

-In the UK we can’t guarantee warm summer nights every night.
-We recommend if you are only taking your family camping in the summer you should get a 2 Season sleeping bag.
+In the UK, we can't guarantee warm summer nights every night.
+If you are only taking your family camping in the summer, we recommend getting a 2 Season sleeping bag.

 If someone in your family feels the cold, a 4 Season sleeping bag would be a better option.

-Unless you get a very expensive backpacking sleeping bag, a 4 Season sleeping bag will take up a lot more space when packed, so check you have enough space in your car.
+Unless you get a very expensive backpacking sleeping bag, a 4 Season sleeping bag will take up much more space when packed, so check you have enough space in your car.

 What about sleeping bags for children?